7.6 Mechanisms of early detection and signposting of young people facing health risks

 By health promotion, the decree understands any action that aims to give people a higher degree of self-determination over their own health and thereby strengthen their health.
 By medical prevention, the decree includes operational strategies that aim to prevent diseases or their development and to reduce the risk group as soon as possible.

 The Department of Health of the Ministry of the German-speaking Community may collect and use personal data on health, in application of said Decree and the Act of 8 December 1992 on the protection of privacy in relation to the processing of personal data.

-The decree of June 1, 2004 also called the Health Promotion Board into being, made up of health sector representatives, consumer protection, health care funds and Kaleido East Belgium (Center for the Healthy Development of Children and Youth).
-Representatives of the government and the Ministries belong to the advisory council in an advisory capacity.
-The term of office is four years.
+The Decree of 01 June 2004 also called the Advisory Board for Health Promotion into being, made up of health sector representatives, Consumer Protection Center (Verbraucherschutzzentrale, VSZ), health care funds and the Center for the Healthy Development of Children and Young People Kaleido (Kaleido Ostbelgien).
+Representatives of the government and the Ministries belong to the Advisory Board in an advisory capacity.
+The term of office is four years and can be renewed.

-The decree of June 1, 2004 determines that government institutions and organizations can get subsidies if they:
+The Decree of 01 June 2004 determines that government institutions and organizations can get subsidies if they:

 - are constituted as non-profit associations within the German-speaking Community;

 - are active in the field of health promotion;